pglet/website/docs/tutorials/python.md

 page.add(app1.view, app2.view)
 ```

+How fun!
 :::

 You can find a full source code for this step [here](#source-code).

 ## View, edit and delete list items

-In [previous section](#adding-page-controls-and-handling-events) we created basic ToDo app with task items shown as checkboxes.
+In [previous step](#adding-page-controls-and-handling-events) we created a basic ToDo app with task items shown as checkboxes.
 Let's improve the app by adding "Edit" and "Delete" buttons next to the task name.
 "Edit" button will switch task item to edit mode.

 <p style={{ textAlign: 'center' }}><img style={{ width: '90%' }} src="/img/docs/tutorial/todo-diagram-2.svg" /></p>